Access session | PRA for Desktop

 1. Log into the access console.

-2. Jump to a remote system with a Jump Item installed as an elevated service on a Windows machine.
+2. Connect to a remote system with an Asset installed as an elevated service on a Windows machine.

 3. Click the Play button to begin screen sharing with the remote system.
 If the remote system is at the Windows login screen, the Inject Credentials button is highlighted.